-The Group recognises revenue from contracts with customers based on a five-step model as set out in IFRS 15: Step 1 Identify contract(s) with a customer: A contract is defined as an agreement between two or more parties that creates enforceable rights and obligations and sets out the criteria for every contract that must be met.
-Identify performance obligations in the contract: A performance obligation is a promise in a contract with a customer to
+The Group recognises revenue from contracts with customers based on a five-step model as set out in IFRS 15:

-- Step 2 transfer a good or service to the customer. - Step 3 Determine the transaction price: The transaction price is the amount of consideration to which the Group expects to be third parties. - Step 4 Allocate the transaction price to the performance obligations in the contract: For a contract that has more than one depicts the amount of consideration to which the Group expects to be entitled in exchange for satisfying each performance obligation. - Step 5 Recognise revenue when (or as) the Group satisfies a performance obligation.
+- Step 1 Identify contract(s) with a customer: A contract is defined as an agreement between two or more parties that creates enforceable rights and obligations and sets out the criteria for every contract that must be met. - Step 2 Identify performance obligations in the contract: A performance obligation is a promise in a contract with a customer to transfer a good or service to the customer. - Step 3 Determine the transaction price: The transaction price is the amount of consideration to which the Group expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties. - Step 4 Allocate the transaction price to the performance obligations in the contract: For a contract that has more than one performance obligation, the Group allocates the transaction price to each performance obligation in an amount that depicts the amount of consideration to which the Group expects to be entitled in exchange for satisfying each performance obligation. - Step 5 Recognise revenue when (or as) the Group satisfies a performance obligation.

-The Group satisfies a performance obligation and recognises revenue over time, if one of the following criteria is met: • The Group's performance does not create an asset with an alternate use to the Group and the Group has as an enforceable right
+The Group satisfies a performance obligation and recognises revenue over time, if one of the following criteria is met:

-- to payment for performance completed to date. - The Group's performance creates or enhances an asset that the customer controls as the asset is created or enhanced. - The customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs.
+- The Group's performance does not create an asset with an alternate use to the Group and the Group has as an enforceable right to payment for performance completed to date. - The Group's performance creates or enhances an asset that the customer controls as the asset is created or enhanced. - The customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs.